 The increased efficiency is also only notable if you are actually pushing the machines to their fullest.
 Assuming you're not pushing your equipment in terms of materials, precision, or speed, you may not reap much benefit from the higher end tool.
-The affordable price of Haas has also made it popular choice for small businesses, meaning there are a lot of used Haas machines, and more important machine parts, in circulation.
-Speaking of parts, Haas is an American company, and its popularity means that you should have no trouble finding parts wherever you live, whereas finding replacements for a Mazak can be more difficult, through official channels or second hand.
+The affordable price of Haas has also made it popular choice for small shops, meaning there are a lot of used Haas machines, and more importantly machine parts, in circulation.
+Speaking of parts, Haas is an American company, and its popularity means that you should have no trouble finding parts wherever you live, whereas finding replacements for a Mazak can be more difficult, be it through official channels or second hand.

 MMI's blog updates regularly with machining content, so check back or subscribe for more.

 Machinery Marketing International has a large inventory of affordable, high quality used CNC machines for sale.